a31kim/predictingincome-nonwhite-incarceration/README.md

 ## Data Question - Open Data

 All of the data used in this project was gathered from [The Opportunity Atlas](https://www.opportunityatlas.org/).
-The original data files can be found in the repository [here](https://github.com/a31kim/regression-income-nonwhite-incarceration/tree/master/original_data).
+The folder containing the original data files can be found in the repository [here](https://github.com/a31kim/regression-income-nonwhite-incarceration/tree/master/original_data), or individually below.

 1. [Baltimore Incarceration Rates](https://github.com/a31kim/regression-income-nonwhite-incarceration/blob/master/original_data/balti_INCARC.xlsx)
 2. [Baltimore % Non-White](https://github.com/a31kim/regression-income-nonwhite-incarceration/blob/master/original_data/balti_%25NW.xlsx)